glouppe/info8002-large-scale-data-systems/lecture10.md

     - All *loyal* generals must decide upon the same plan of action (attack or retreat).
     - A small number of traitors cannot cause the loyal generals to adopt a bad plan.
 - **Impossibility result**:
-    - No solution exists if less than or equal to 2/3 generals are loyal.
+    - No solution exists if $\leq 2/3$ generals are loyal.

 ---